Updated on 16th September 2024

-Importing from China directly is an excellent opportunity to source goods at a fraction of the cost that would be incurred by manufacturing in Australia.
+For businesses looking for an excellent opportunity to source goods at a fraction of the cost that would be incurred by manufacturing in Australia, importing from China could be just the answer.

-However, importing from China can be complicated and costly, especially for businesses that are new to the importing process.
+However, importing from China can be complicated, and in some cases, it can even be costly.
+This is especially true for businesses that are new to the importing process and trying to get established.

-Importing from China different goods from local companies that manufacture products can be done by sea or by air.
-However, shipping via sea freight is significantly cheaper than air freight.
+Importing different goods from China can be done by sea or by air, depending on the local companies, products or manufacturers.
+One of the key considerations for an importer is the difference in costs: shipping via sea freight is significantly cheaper than air freight.

-If you are importing a new product, you will need to ask your supplier to provide you with an estimate for weight and cubic metres of your stock once it is packaged and ready for export.
+If you are importing a new product or otherwise don’t have access to the required information to obtain a quote, you will need to ask your supplier to provide you with an estimate for the weight and cubic metres of your stock once it is packaged and ready for export.

 The cost of renting a FCL varies according to the month during which you plan to import your goods.